Theme Performance Guide · Updated Jul 4, 2026

 4

-Complex mega-menu with nested dropdowns requiring extra DOM and JS
+Complex mega-menu with nested dropdowns adding DOM nodes and event listeners that hurt INP

 Excess DOM elements and JavaScript increase the browser's rendering workload, leading to slower interaction responsiveness (measured by Interaction to Next Paint / INP).